MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getGlobalContext/userSettings.md

 Returns the transaction currency ID for the current user.

-Deprecated; use [transactionCurrency](#transactionCurrency) instead to access the display name along with the ID.
+Deprecated; use [userSettings.transactionCurrency](#transactioncurrency) instead to access the display name along with the ID.

 ### Syntax